Mohamed123-tech/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 /*
 /*
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: 212220040081
+Developed by: A.Mohamed musharuf RegisterNumber:212220040089
-RegisterNumber:logeshwaran s

 ##program##
 import pandas as pd